hfsaito/makemessages/README.md

 # makemessages
-Extract and compile messages to localize a web app
+Extract and compile messages to localize a web app using Regular Expressions.

-This package intends to work simliar to django's makemessages and compilemessages commands
+This package intends to work simliar to django's makemessages and compilemessages commands.

 ## Installation
 ```